cloudaloe/data-obtainer/README.md

 ### Configuration
 Databases/databases.cfg should contain all configuration data, one clause per MySQL instance.
-For making the initial configuration, contact the author of this program for a sample.
+For making the initial configuration, [see here] (https://github.com/cloudaloe/data-obtainer/blob/master/sample%20configuration/databases/databases.cfg).
 It's OK to change the configuration in between runs.

 ### Prerequisite Permissions (MySQL)